N-V-Pavan-Krishna/Chatbot/README.md

 └── .streamlit/secrets.toml # (if using Streamlit secrets)
 ```

----

-## ✅ Deployment Options
+#Deployment Options

-* ✅ Run locally via VS Code or terminal
+* Run locally via VS Code or terminal
-* ☁️ Deploy to Google Cloud Run, App Engine, or Vertex AI Workbench with some tweaks
+* Deploy to Google Cloud Run, App Engine, or Vertex AI Workbench with some tweaks

----

-## 📞 Contact

-Built and maintained by your AI assistant.
-Let me know if you want to package it for production or scale with Docker + GKE.